AllaVinner/Self-Arranging-Networks/README.md

   * Using linear instead of swuare loss for large values in the connected loss.
   * Change the minimum point (i.e. move $a$).
 * Investigate size of netowrk ($N$) and percentage of connectivness.
+* Investigate and write about the loss during the optimization process.

 ## Structure of Repository
 The repository contain three main folders `src`, `notebooks`, and `data`.
 The `src` folder contains the python files with the functions used in the notebooks.
 Here the main file is `arrangin_network.py` which contain the function `arrange_network` which implements the algoritm.
 The `notebooks` folder contains jupyter notebooks that investigates the algoritms and functions given int `src`.
 If repo is cloned, this is a good place to start.
 Finally `data` contains the data used in the notebook examples.